Tag Archive for 'barcamp'

 WordCamp

 We held a mini WordCamp along with BarCamp on Sunday, and there were more great sessions that I wished I could have attended.
-I learned a lot about Wordpress theming, including how to write your own theme from scratch.
-I doubt that I’ll try it anytime soon, but it did give me a much better understanding about exactly how themes are constructed in Wordpress.
-Aaron Hockley also led a really good discussion about the underlying infrastructure under Wordpress.
+I learned a lot about WordPress theming, including how to write your own theme from scratch.
+I doubt that I’ll try it anytime soon, but it did give me a much better understanding about exactly how themes are constructed in WordPress.
+Aaron Hockley also led a really good discussion about the underlying infrastructure under WordPress.

 Painter’s tape is your friend